 The doctors had been hopeful that her return to Earth would improve her condition.
 But it had only seemed to make it worse.
 The stories she spun for the officers that interviewed her became more and more fantastical.
 In her mind, her Voyager family had stood by her.
 They'd passed up opportunities that were too risky, avoided the Borg, done the right thing.
-In her mind, she'd seen Paris and Torres have a child, lost Seven.
+In her mind, she'd seen Paris and Torres have a child and she'd lost Seven of Nine.
 As they tried to treat her she drifted further into her own world.
-Finally she had been moved to a Star Fleet mental health facility.
+Finally she'd been moved to a Star Fleet mental health facility.

 A buzzer sounded softly.
 Lena hit the switch.
 "Yes?"

 Lena hit the lock and watched on the monitor as Janeway's guest entered the room.
 He came every week.
 Hadn't missed a visit in the 25 years she'd been confined here.
 He sat down in the chair and watched as Janeway paced.

 Lena waited till Todd went on break a few minutes later, then hit the audio so she could listen in.
 There were two different conversations underway.

 Janeway was muttering.
 "I'm not saying the Borg aren't dangerous.
 But from my perspective, they're thirty years behind the times."

 "I talked to Chakotay today.
 He says that everyone sends their best.
 And Seven called from Tau Omicron.
 The nebula there is proving as fascinating as she thought it would.
 She's planning a trip back to Cach soon."